yodrew/darkroomretreat/manuscript/psychology.md

 ### comments {#comments}

 Tilden's analysis shows the close relationship between enervation and toxemia as the two most obvious causes of all illness.
 Indeed, they play a huge part in ongoing symptomology.
 It explains hygiene's success for two centuries in supporting the recovery of countless people whose cases allopathy had pronounced hopeless merely by putting them to bed with plenty of water and fresh air, and not poisoning them with drugs.

 If afterward, they could quit the ultra-toxins of coffee, tea, tobacco, cut back on activity and stress, increase rest, fast sometimes, move away from polluted areas, learn to eat better, take up exercise, then they would heal.
 It happens every day without media fanfare.

 But for many, doing all that is a big **if**.
 If they do not make the necessary lifestyle changes, then hygiene is unable to help them.
 They drift back to medicine or some alternative.
 A few get lucky.
 The rest find ways to cope with semi-recovery or perish quietly.

 We note the text's emphasis on toxemia: internal uncleanliness.
-This characterizes both hygiene's Puritanical character, Tilden's focus, and the box canyon medicine put hygiene in after 100 years by reducing it to cleanliness.
-Its pathology has had a missing link, undermining hygiene's status and success.
+This characterizes both hygiene's Puritanical character and Tilden's focus.
+It is the box canyon medicine trapped hygiene in by reducing it to cleanliness.
+Its pathology has had a missing link in trauma, undermining hygiene's status and success.
 Early hygienists did not grasp the arch-importance of trauma and could not deal with it.
 They viewed it as unrelated to the more important issue of chronic illness, as mere mechanics best left to surgeons.
 Hygiene unwittingly lent allopathy mythic power by surrendering to it the imperative of trauma.

-Also, most hygienic physicians start as allopaths.
+Most hygienic physicians start as allopaths.
 The fascination with surgery seems hard to shake.
 It makes people seem powerful on nature's scale.
 It affirms civilization's fear of nature and the body.
 It reinforces the unconscious feeling of infantile helplessness following trauma.
 With their little swords, doctors acquire the status of gods for engaging the dragon of trauma, the source of all pain, the repository of all power.

+In the three phases of healing, repair is prior to elimination.
+The organism cleans itself as it repairs itself.
+Repair always causes a mess and must be cleaned up afterwards.
+Likewise, the organism reenergizes tissue as it repairs and cleans itself, fully charging only when integrity is restored.
+Trauma must come before enervation and toxemia in the pathology.

 We seem caught in a strange dream, half-waking and prolonged.
 But rather than force ourselves awake with treatment, substances, or discipline, hygienic darkroom retreating lets us sleep it through.
 Hygiene has always been a kind of physiological judo, not resisting but using the force of disease to bring resolution.
 It is calm, understanding, effective.
 Rather than wait for trauma to replay its disastrous drama in our lives, we can take hygiene's peaceful, reassured approach to resolving it once and for all.